The new FriendlyElec R2S is more fully described as NanoPi R2S: a Raspberry Pi alternative that incorporates two Gigabit Ethernet ports.

 Regular readers will know I’ve set up LOTS of FriendlyArm boards with various operating systems but in this case all I needed was the stock OpenWrt software from the FA site.
 You might be interested in their FriendlyCore (Ubuntu) software if you want something more ambitious.

-I’ve already noted some comments in here about speed (good or otherwise) of this mini router… my experience so far suggests not trying to pretend it is a proper router (like a Draytek or similar) but for testing and experimenting it’s great fun and doesn’t tie up an expensive router.
+I’ve already noted some comments in here about speed (good or otherwise) of this mini router… my experience so far suggests not trying to pretend it is a proper router (like a Draytek or similar) but for testing and experimenting it seemed like great fun and doesn’t tie up an expensive router.

 Having tried several of my commonly available WiFi dongles – I sent off for the specific USB WiFi dongle they recommend.
 I plugged in the dongle, turned on the power, still no WIFI.
 I even tried the only WiFi-related setting in the OpenWrt menu do with WiFi schedule – indeed things went backwards at that point with “Starting configuration apply” at which point the board remained busy for over 5 minutes until I eventually gave up.

 March 29, 2020 Update – Antonio (Mr Shark) and I (socially distanced by thousands of miles) decided to give the alternative operating system FriendlyCore-Bionic a go….
-Got the Ethernet working – LAN and WAN – but again – we seem to be having difficulty with WIFI even using the better dongle.
+Got the Ethernet working – LAN and WAN – but again – we got no-where with WIFI even using the better dongle.
 Imagine walking into a car showroom with your wallet – salesman says – here’s the car, complete with engine – but you will have to source your own exhaust, fit it and test it.
 The car will kind of work without it but if you want the full experience, you are kind of on your own, sir.

 It seems that FA have suggested using a dongle not recognized by THEIR OWN Linux as a WiFi dongle, while the other dongle I had already, mentioned above, is recognized and usable, but ONLY in client mode, to join a WiFi network, not in AP mode to serve up an SSID so other devices could connect to it.